geopm/geopm/service/docs/source/geopm_agent_power_balancer.7.rst

       ``CPU_POWER_LIMIT`` policy is non-zero.
 When
       creating a static policy file, the
       ``CPU_POWER_LIMIT`` should be non-zero, and
       this value can be set to zero.
-If set to NAN, it will default to 0.
+If set to ``NAN``, it will default to zero.

   ``MAX_EPOCH_RUNTIME``\ :